-Premier international recognition for the excellence and challenge of its fishery, yet it remains a largely private experience.
+Premier international recognition for the challenge of its fishery, yet it remains a mostly private experience.

 One of the premier, featured activities for visitors to the famous waters of Chilean Patagonia is fly-fishing.
 Our guests have ready access to fly fish some of the most spectacular and productive waters in southern Chile.
-Our local fishery is comprised most abundantly of rainbow trout---including the incredibly strong and athletic Río Baker variety, steelhead-like in size and life cycle though not in selectivity for the fly.
-Brown trout also populate the area’s streams, rivers and lakes, and provide a somewhat more challenging goal with a fly rod.
-Additionally, on hot summer days we may target a lake fish native to South American waters (unlike the trout which were introduced from Europe almost a hundred years ago) called a perca by the local Chileans, a species of black perch that responds willingly to small dry flies and is a hard fighter when hooked.
+Our local fishery is comprised mostly of rainbow trout---including the incredibly strong and athletic Río Baker variety, steelhead-like in size and life cycle, though not in selectivity for the fly.
+Brown trout also populate the area’s streams, rivers and lakes, and provide somewhat more of a challenge with a fly rod.
+Additionally, on hot summer days, we may target a lake fish native to South American waters called a perca by the local Chileans, a species of black perch that responds willingly to small dry flies and is a hard fighter when hooked.

-A true delight of a fly fishing vacation with Patagonia Frontiers is the wide range of water type available in a day’s outing from the ranch.
-You and your guides will consult and choose from lakeshore and small inlet stream fishing a 3-minute walk off of the front porch of the main house to a boat approach for some of the hotspots along the first 15 kilometers of the renowned Río Baker.
+A highlight of a fly fishing vacation with Patagonia Frontiers is the full range of water type available in a day’s outing from the ranch.
+You and your guides will consult and choose from lakeshore and small inlet stream fishing, a 3-minute walk off of the front porch of the main house, to a boat approach for some of the hotspots within the first 15 kilometers of the renowned Río Baker.

 The Río Baker is Chile’s largest volume river with an average flow rate of over 50,000cfs.
-It is an un-dammed, crystal-clear, turquoise-colored powerhouse that yields impressive results wade fishing along its banks.
+It is an un-dammed, crystal-clear, turquoise-colored beauty that yields impressive results wade fishing along its banks.
 In addition to Lago Plomo, its larger sister Lago Bertrand, and the Río Baker, we fish another 3 to 4 lakes and ponds, and 6 to 8 clearwater, freestone streams.
-And there is plenty more exploration close to home yet to be done.

 Tackle strategies are as diverse as our fishing waters.
-Four, five, six and eight weight rods have all been used appropriately matched to fly and fish sizes.
+Four, five, six and eight weight rods have all been used, appropriately matched to fly and fish sizes.
 Weight-forward floating lines, sink-tips and fast-sinking, ‘depth charge’ lines all have their place.
-Classic dry fly fishing with #14 Parachute Adams or #12 Royal Wulffs can produce great excitement as well as working big Wooley Buggers or Clousers deep in the water column.
+Classic dry fly fishing with #14 Parachute Adams or #12 Royal Wulffs can produce great results as well as working big Wooley Buggers or Clousers, deep in the water column.
 There is an active and exciting hopper season during which the brown and rainbow trout are eager to investigate an assortment of terrestrial imitations.
 The diverse waters of this fishery provide ample opportunity to fish a selection of fine dries, large terrestrials, nymphs and streamers in still and moving water.
-Various factors, including the weather, will inform our choice of water and technique to be the most productive.
+Various factors, including the weather, will inform our choice of water and technique that will be the most suitable.

-Whether you are a novice or an expert our guides will know how to craft each day’s activities to best meet your desires.
-They do their utmost to make sure that every day is a special one.
+Whether you are a novice or an expert, our guides will craft each day’s activities to best meet your desires and objectives.

-We can also combine any trip with a selection of additional choices such as fishing, horse-riding, whitewater rafting, wildlife viewing, and agritourism opportunities.
+We can combine any trip with a selection of additional activities such as trekking, horse-riding, whitewater rafting, wildlife viewing, and agritourism.